States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Existence and Properties of IDSRs

 \subsection{Digit-wise Probing}

-To investigate whether digits exist separately in the IDSRs, we employ multiple probe models to predict the respective digits of the number in question.
-For this experiment, we select formulas with 3-digit sums, therefore three digit-classification probes are used.
+To investigate whether digits exist separately in IDSRs, we employ multiple probes to predict different digits of the sum.
+For this experiment, we choose formulas with 3-digit sums, necessitating the use of three probes.
 The range of possible sums for the $n_\text{th}$ addition/equal sign increases significantly, from 10 in the previous experiment setting to $\max\{999, 99n\} - \min\{100, 10n\}$, an increase of 10 to 40 times.
-We consider a prediction to be correct only when all three-digit probes make accurate predictions on a test data item.
+We employ OEA as our primary metric, as mentioned in Section \ref{subsubsec:metrics}.

 As depicted in Figure \ref{fig:qwen_2-digit_digit_acc}, probing accuracies using tokens from the first ten layers and the second addition sign from the later layers remain high.
-However, it is noteworthy that after significantly increasing prediction difficulty, the ability of probes to make exact predictions after the second addition sign experiences a sharp decline.
-This indicates that models struggle to produce high-resolution IDSRs consecutively.
+However, after significantly increasing prediction difficulty, the ability of probes to make exact predictions after the second addition declines sharply, indicating that models struggle to produce high-resolution IDSRs iteratively.